 Through the optional modules the course is also designed to offer a broader perspective on the subject matter and allows you to cover specific areas in accounting and finance that is of particular interest to you.

 Essentials of Mathematics and Statistics: This module ensures that students have a systematic comprehension of the required minimum knowledge of mathematics and statistics to successfully meet the learning outcomes at postgraduate level.
 This course covers all the preparatory technical material needed to undertake the MSc Business Finance programme, and feeds into all assessed modules.

 Quantitative Methods for Business Finance: This module provides an introduction to statistical techniques needed in the study of business and finance.
 The materials and explanations that will be presented are suitable for an introductory course on quantitative methods or statistics.
-The module assumes no previous knowledge of econometrics and is designed to give a thorough understanding of core econometrics.
+The module assumes no previous knowledge of econometrics and is designed to give a thorough understanding of compulsory econometrics.
 In particular, students will learn how to (a) perform a statistical analysis and undertake hypothesis testing and (b) perform a simple and multiple regression analysis.